People who experience a “burning sensation” in the lower abdomen may have a condition of the urological, gynecological, or digestive system.

 Doctors may select a treatment based on the cancer’s location and stage.
 Sometimes, people may require a combination of treatments.

-People with digestive cancers may also receive targeted therapies and immunotherapy.
+People with digestive cancers may also receive

 People who experience a burning sensation in the lower abdomen may have a digestive, gynecological, or urological condition.